 Among other species, there are maple trees, platans, and cypresses.
 Natural mountain springs are also easy to find in the area.

 The forest, locally known as Selakanou, ends at the peak of Mount Dikti (2148 m).
-This is one of the largest areas on the island dedicated to apiculture, therefore bees are not unusual.
+This is one of the largest areas on the island dedicated to apiculture, therefore you will find bees along the way.
 Around Selekano, it’s also possible to discover vines and walnut trees.

-The best way to access and walk the gorge is to depart from Orino village, in the north, drive up from Kolimbos, and from there start your way towards the sea (South).
+The best way to access and walk the gorge is to depart from the village of Orino in the north, drive up from Kolimbos, and from there start your way towards the sea (South).

-REMEMBER: The gorge is fairly easy to walk, but some portions of the way require some attention since you need to change the path since there is a torrent otherwise impossible to cross.
+REMEMBER: The gorge is fairly easy to walk, but some portions of the way require some attention since you need to change the path because there is a torrent that would be otherwise impossible to cross.

 This small and rather wide gorge is fairly easy to walk in about an hour, even with children, as there’s no need for any special equipment.